microsoft/WebTemplateStudio/templates/Web/_composition/MoleculerJS/Page.Moleculer.AddSampleData.ForAllExceptList/README_postaction.md

 ### Sample Data

-Replace the sample data stored in /server/sampleData.js.
+Replace the sample data stored in `/data/sampleData.js`.
-Replace the default images stored in /src/images.
 //}]}

 ### Deployment

 .
-├── services/ - Moleculer services that provides API routes and serves front-end with data │ └── api.service.js - HTTP gateway service
+├── services/ - Moleculer services that provides API routes and serves front-end with data │   ├── api.service.js - HTTP gateway service
-│ ├── pages.service.js - Service that serves the data
-│ ├── pages.actions.js - Contains the actual handlers for the API calls
+│   └── pages.service.js - Service that serves the data and contains the actual handlers for the API calls
 //{[{
+├── data/ - Folder containing data samples
-│ ├── sampleData.js - Contains all sample text data required to generate pages
+│   └── sampleData.js - Contains all sample text data required to generate pages
 //}]}